 BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF MADISON COUNTY, IDAHO:

-1. Fee Schedule.
-The following fees will be collected with the honor system, and Madison County will install self-pay fee stations at the parks as needed.
-Madison County employees will assist with helping to educate the public with the new system.
-Madison County will also include a small survey with the fee document to try and monitor the park use and address any concerns that may arise.
+County will continue to monitor the self-pay fee stations at the parks.
+Madison County employees will continue to assist with helping to educate the public on this system.
+Madison County may also include a survey with the fee document to try and monitor the park use and address any concerns that may arise.

 fifty dollars ($50.00) dollars per shelter for larger groups of twenty six to fifty (26-50) people; one hundred ($100.00) dollars for over fifty (50) occupants.
 Larger groups than fifty (50) occupants will need to be approved by the Board of County Commissioners.

-3. Failure to Pay.
+- Failure to Pay.
 Any patron(s) who fail to pay the required fees herein will be subject to immediate expulsion from the Madison County parks, to include temporary and/or permanent bans in the future from the parks at the discretion of the Madison County Commissioners.

-4. Closure of Parks and Use Limitations.
+- Closure of Parks and Use Limitations.

-a.
-The Parks and Recreation Department is hereby authorized to close to the public use any County Park or portion thereof, restrict the times when the same shall be opened to such use, and/or limit or prohibit persons' recreation use whenever such action is necessary to protect the health or safety of the public or the safety of the park or its facilities.
-Cause for park closure or limitations on park use include, but are not limited to: fire hazard, dangerous weather or water conditions, sanitary protection of the watershed, park construction or repairs, conservation of fish and wildlife, excessive boat traffic, unsafe or overcrowded shoreline, ramp, parking or road conditions, the prevention of damage to the park or any of its facilities or any dangerous, unsafe or unhealthful conditions.
+- The Parks and Recreation Department is hereby authorized to close to the public's use any County Park or portion thereof, restrict the times when the same shall be opened to such use, and/or limit or prohibit persons' recreation use whenever such action is necessary to protect the health or safety of the public or the safety of the park or its facilities.
+Cause for park closure or limitations on park use includes, but are not limited to: fire hazard, dangerous weather or water conditions, sanitary protection of the watershed, park construction or repairs, conservation of fish and wildlife, excessive boat traffic, unsafe or overcrowded shoreline, ramp, parking or road conditions, the prevention of damage to the park or any of its facilities or any dangerous, unsafe or unhealthful conditions.

-b.
-Any person(s) using the Madison County parks may be removed for any reason by Parks and Recreation Department personnel.
-Actions leading to expulsion from the parks may include but are not limited to following: disturbing the peace or quiet of any family or person using the park(s) by loud or unusual noise, or by tumultuous or offensive conduct, or by threatening, traducing, quarreling, challenging to fight or fighting, or firing a gun or pistol.
+- Any person(s) using the Madison County parks may be removed for any reason by Parks and Recreation Department personnel.
+Actions leading to expulsion from the parks may include but are not limited to the following: disturbing the peace or quiet of any family or person using the park(s) by loud or unusual noise, or by tumultuous or offensive conduct, or by threatening, traducing, quarreling, challenging to fight or fighting, or firing a gun or pistol.

-c.
-Any park closure for day or night usage areas shall be posted as appropriate.
+- Any park closure for day or night usage areas shall be posted as appropriate.

-d.
-No person shall enter any Madison County park or area which has been closed once notice of closure has been posted.
+- No person shall enter any Madison County park or area which has been closed once notice of closure has been posted.

-e.
-No person shall be allowed to use any parks after their expulsion unless permission is subsequently given by the Madison County Parks and Recreation Department prior to that person(s) next use.
+- No person shall be allowed to use any parks after their expulsion unless permission is subsequently given by the Madison County Parks and Recreation Department prior to that person(s) next use.

-5. Severability Clause.
+- Severability Clause.
 If any section, paragraph, sentence or provision hereof or the application thereof to any particular circumstances shall ever be held invalid or unenforceable, such holding shall not affect the remainder hereof, which shall continue in full force and effect and applicable to all circumstances to which it may validly apply.

-7. Penalties.
+- Penalties.
 If any person violates this ordinance, upon conviction, may be punished by a fine of up to three hundred dollars ($300), or by up to one hundred eighty (180) days in jail, or both.

-8. Effective Date.
+- Effective Date.
 This ordinance shall be in full force and effect after its passage, approval and publication according to law.

-PASSED AND ADOPTED BY THE MADISON COUNTY COMMISSIONERS this 28th day of March, 2011.
+PASSED AND ADOPTED BY THE MADISON COUNTY COMMISSIONERS this 14th day of January, 2019.